Kyrgyz non-profit to host workshop on countering extremism in media

 BISHKEK -- The School of Peacemaking and Media Technology in Central Asia, with support from the Democracy Commission of the US Embassy in Bishkek, has scheduled a three-day training workshop for Kyrgyz media professionals to teach them how to counter extremist propaganda, reported the school's website.

-The "Countering Extremists Propaganda and Hate in Media" workshop will be held February 26-28 in Bishkek for professionals ages 35 and below.
+The "Countering Extremist Propaganda and Hate in Media" workshop will be held February 26-28 in Bishkek for professionals ages 35 and below.

 Experienced international and local specialists will teach participants the methods and tools of covering extremism, terrorism and related issues, according to organisers.